Mount Erebus (Canada): History

-The first ascent of the mountain was made in 1924 by L. Coolidge, G. Higginsnon, J. E. Johnson, and guide A. Streich.
+The first ascent of the mountain was made in 1924 by L. Coolidge (the son of Harold Jefferson Coolidge Sr.), G. Higginsnon, J. E. Johnson, and guide A. Streich.

 The mountain's name was officially adopted in 1935 when approved by the Geographical Names Board of Canada.

 Climate

 Based on the Köppen climate classification, Mount Erebus is located in a subarctic climate zone with cold, snowy winters, and mild summers.
 Temperatures can drop below -20 C with wind chill factors below -30 C. This climate supports the Fraser Glacier on the northwest slope, and the Eremite Glacier on the northeast slope.
 In terms of favorable weather, July and August present the best months for climbing.
 Precipitation runoff from Mount Erebus drains into the Astoria River and Whirlpool River, both tributaries of the Athabasca River.